House of the Dragon episode 7 review: Funerals, fake deaths and a Targaryen weddingOct 4 | 5 min read

-Whether it’s in tense thrillers, police procedurals or family-friendly dramas, Keeley Hawes has been a fixture on our TV screens for more than 20 years.
-Here’s our pick of her biggest roles.
+Whether it’s in tense thrillers, police procedurals or family-friendly dramas, Keeley Hawes has been a fixture on our screens for over 20 years.
+Here’s our pick of her finest performances.

 When you see that Keeley Hawes is involved in a TV show, you know it’s going to be a good one.